pointhi/kicad-footprint-generator/README.md

 This allows us to write specialized nodes without worrying about the FileHandlers or other core systems.
 You simply create you special node, and the framework knows how to handle it seamlessly.

+Please also look into the [Documentation](http://kicad-footprint-generator.readthedocs.io/en/latest/) for further details

 ### Base Nodes